-Are you looking for something enriching to fill your family’s weekend while you’re at home?
+Are you looking for something enriching to fill your family’s weekend while sticking close to home?
 Your local YMCA delivers with a variety of virtual activities for kids (and grown-ups) of all ages.

-In May 2020, the YMCA is stepping up to help families under lockdown due to COVID-19 with online classes and community services.
+In September, 2020, the YMCA is stepping up to help families during the COVID-19 crisis with online classes and community services.

 Get the details about these options and more right here — and be sure to check-in next month for even more YMCA offerings here in metro Detroit and Ann Arbor.

 Love the work you’re seeing YMCA do to support the community?
 Consider starting your career there.
 The Y is currently offering both full-time and part-time career opportunities.
 Find more information about career opportunities here.
 You can also support your local club as a COVID-19 member.
 Learn more here.